-Guidance: Regular equipment calibration helps ensure proper fertilizer placement.
-Calibration methods vary based on the type of fertilizer and fertilizer application equipment.
+Guidance: For dry and liquid fertilizer applications, including fertigation, regular equipment calibration helps ensure proper fertilizer placement.
+Calibration methods vary based on the type of fertilizer and fertilizer application equipment used.
 For granular materials, it may be necessary to recalibrate equipment whenever using a new material that has different particle density, size, or flow characteristics.
-Calibrate equipment according to the manufacturer's recommendations and whenever wear or damage is suspected to have altered the delivery rate and pattern.
+Calibrate equipment according to the manufacturer's recommendations and whenever wear or damage is suspected to have altered the delivery rate or pattern.
 When using a spreading service, ensure that the service provider has calibrated the equipment for your site specifications.

-Right Place

-1.4.2.Prevent application of fertilizer or other nutrient sources directly or in proximity to

-surface waters and sinkholes.
+Right Place Prevent application of fertilizer or other nutrient sources directly to surface waters 1.4.2. and sinkholes.

 Guidance: Target nutrient applications in or very near the root zone to maximize plant uptake and limit potential losses from the field.
-Producers must avoid the application of nutrient sources in and around sensitive water resources.
-Consult with your FDACS representative to identify those water resources and associated areas where the application should not occur.
+Producers must not apply nutrient sources directly to surface water resources and must observe the applicable setbacks established in this manual.

-Many producers use precision agriculture tools, such as global positioning systems (GPS) and associated navigation instruments (e.g., light-bar system) to guide field application equipment more precisely.
+Many producers use precision agriculture tools, such as global positioning systems (GPS), electronic sensing devices that can measure tree canopy, and associated navigation instruments (e.g., light-bar system) to guide field application equipment more precisely.
 Fertilizers can be applied at variable rates throughout a field for more efficient application to reduce water quality effects and provide cost savings.

-1.5 Fertilizer Storage and Handling
+1.5.
+Fertilizer Storage and Handling